 3,740,000,000,000,000,000,000

-If all haemoglobin could carry oxygen then one gram of haemoglobin could carry 1.39 ml of oxygen:
+If every haemoglobin molecule could carry four molecules of oxygen then one gram of haemoglobin could carry 1.39 ml of oxygen:

 One molecule of haemoglobin will bind four molecules of oxygen